-As noted above, CBO's record of projections is both short and possibly unrepresentative (in that it does not contain a historically normal number of business cycles).
-In the absence of a rich sample, estimates may be improved if additional information can be brought to bear.
-In this case, CBO used its knowledge of its forecasting procedures and of business cycles, as well as its historical record, to draw budget year (h = 1) to the fourth year after the budget year (h = 5).
+As noted above, CBO's record of projections is both short and possibly unrepresentative (in that it contains fewer and less frequent business cycles than occurred previously).
+In the absence of a large sample, estimates may be improved if additional information can be brought to bear.
+In this case, CBO used its knowledge of its forecasting